-In Alg.~\ref{alg:hcsearch}, the search starts from several random locations of the reference set and moves along several trails.
-The search moves towards the closer neighborhood of a query.
+In Alg.~\ref{alg:nswsearch}, the search starts from several random locations of the reference set and moves along several trails.
+The search moves towards the closer neighborhood of a query in each iteration.
 In the ideal case, top-\textit{k} nearest neighbors will be discovered.
-On one hand, the top-\textit{k} nearest neighbors of this query are known after the search.
-On the other hand, some samples in the reference set are introduced with a new neighbor.
+On the one hand, the top-\textit{k} nearest neighbors of this query are known after the search.
+On the other hand, some samples in the reference set are introduced with a new neighbor (namely the query).
 As a result, the \textit{k}-NN graph could be augmented to include this query sample.

 Motivated by this observation, the online \textit{k}-NN graph construction algorithm is conceived.

-Generally, there are two major steps in the algorithm.
-Firstly, an initial graph is built exhaustively from a small subset of $S$.
-The size of $S$ is fixed to \textit{256} across the paper.
-In the second step, each of the remaining samples is treated as query to query against the \textit{k}-NN graph following the flow of Alg.~\ref{alg:hcsearch}.
-The \textit{k}-NN list of a query sample is joined into the graph being right-now searched over.
-The \textit{k}-NN lists of samples which have been compared during the search are accordingly updated.
+First, an initial graph is built exhaustively from a small subset of $S$.
+The size of $S$ is fixed to \textit{64} in this paper.
+After that, each of the remaining samples is treated as query to query against the \textit{k}-NN graph following the flow of Alg.~\ref{alg:nswsearch}.
+The \textit{k}-NN list of a query sample is joined into the graph after each search.
+The \textit{k}-NN lists of samples which have been visited during the search are accordingly updated.
 The general procedure of the construction algorithm is summarized in Alg.~\ref{alg:knnbuild1}.